jprante/jprante.github.com/_posts/elasticsearch/2012-06-02-Elasticsearch-for-authorities.md

 - Controlled metadata.
 Catalog rules were invented to enforce librarians using always the same verbal forms for entity names in catalogs, the *authorities*.
 The form selected for main entries in the catalog is also called *heading*.
 One of the most successful controlled metadata is history are authority files or authority lists \[1\], such as the Library of Congress Subject Headings (LCSH).
 In Germany, the first automated authority file was the Körperschaftsdatei of the Zeitschriftendatenbank, invented in the early 1970s.

 - The exchange of controlled metadata.
 Librarians also invented methods to fusion metadata in large databases for harmonization of authority files.
-A recent impressive one is VIAF, the Virtual International Authority File.
+A recent impressive one is the *Virtual International Authority File* (VIAF).
 Many nations worldwide can align their entity vocabulary in authority files with the help of VIAF.

 - The integration of controlled metadata into the Semantic Web.
-By using simple *Linked Data* techniques as postulated by Tim Berners-Lee, librarians joined the efforts of the W3C to establish the web as a huge global online information database of facts and statements including library catalogs.
+By using simple *Linked Data* techniques as postulated by Tim Berners-Lee, librarians joined the efforts of the *World Wide Web Consortium* (W3C) to establish the web as a huge global online information database of facts and statements including library catalogs.

 In Germany, the Deutsche Nationalbibliothek (DNB) just harmonized defragmented german authority files into a single authory file called *Gemeinsame Normdatei* (GND).
 DNB adjusted the catalog rules and assigned URIs to authority entities.
 This has been recognized as a remarkable step in authority metadata management in german libraries, which has a long history \[2\], \[3\].

 Efficient authority search
 --------------------------

 But librarians did not care too much for efficient authority search as they go along with their inventions.
 Up to now, many german libraries offer only rudimentary OPACs with insufficent search capabilities for authority files, dating back on search technology of the 70s of the last century.
-Such search interfaces are always affected of impedance mismatches due to traditional data formats for cataloging like MARC or MAB.
+Such search interfaces are always affected of impedance mismatches due to traditional data formats for cataloging like *Machine-readable Cataloging* (MARC) or *Maschinelles Austauschformat für Bibliotheken* (MAB).

 Lateley, Deutsche Nationalbibliothek prepared GND in an RDF Turtle dump \[4\], which fits nicely into W3C semantic web and is perfect for indexing into modern search engines.
-The RDF turtle dump is licensed into the public domain (CC0), so everyone can use the data and enrich the data to the fullest extent without having to ask for permission.
+The RDF turtle dump is licensed into the public domain - *Creative Commons Zero* (CC0), so everyone can use the data and enrich the data to the fullest extent without having to ask for permission \[5\].

-Updates are offered by DNB via an Open Archives Initiative (OAI) interface on a daily basis.
+Updates are offered by DNB via an *Open Archives Initiative* (OAI) interface on a daily basis.
 This is a "pull" mechanism with limited scalability.

 It wasn't too hard to implement an indexer that indexes RDF turtle data in Elasticsearch.
 The rough components are